Charca de Suárez: Fish

 Specimens of Spanish toothcarp have been released in the reserve.

 Conservation and access

-The reserve was granted the status of Concerted Nature Reserve (a type of protection unique to Andalusia) in 1999.
+The reserve was granted the status of Concerted Nature Reserve in 1999.
+This type of protection is unique to Andalusia and is mainly used for reserves on municipal property.
 It has been proposed that the reserve be designated a Special Protection Area.

 The reserve is open to the public on a limited basis.
 There are a number of bird hides.

 Threats to the reserve

-Some land near the reserve is used for urban development, including a strip along the coast.
+Some land near the reserve is used for urban development.
+However, there is some undeveloped land near the reserve which could be used to expand it.

-There is potentially a threat to the reserve from coastal erosion.
-However, there was a large investment in 2025 to restore Motril´s beaches.
+The reserve is separated from the sea by a road and then a wide beach.
+There is potentially a threat to the reserve from coastal erosion, although Motril is committed to protecting its beaches.
+In the past the delta grew from the deposition of sediment carried by the Guadalfeo.
+Since the construction of the Rules dam, the river has not brought sediment down to the delta.
+Instead Motril made a large investment in 2025 to restore its beaches and protect them with a breakwater.
+However, this only gave limited protection from the effects of storms in 2026.